 Sure, it’s not as exciting as designing your new space or going furniture shopping, but how you title your home is important to avoid potential headaches later on.
-You might not realize there are several options, and the best one depends on several factors, such as your family’s circumstances, your reasons for buying a home, and what you want to happen to it after you pass away.
+You might not realize there are several options, and the best one depends on many factors, such as your family’s circumstances, your reasons for buying a home and what you want to happen to it in the event of your death.

 Here’s what you need to know about how to title a home.

 A property’s title is the bundle of rights that dictates who has legal or equitable interest in the property.
 In real estate, a document called a “deed” records a property’s title, and the transfer of that title between two parties or individuals.
 Your county or municipal clerk’s office typically keeps a copy of deeds for all properties in its jurisdiction.